Why does your business need email marketing?

 Email on the other hand, has a very long history of stability.
 The first "promotional" email campaign was sent in to 400 people in 1978!

-Today tools like Constant Contact and MailChimp make it easy for business owners and professionals to craft beautiful professional communications and reach out to their clients and customers when they need to without waiting on a developer.
+Today tools like Constant Contact make it easy for business owners and professionals to craft beautiful professional communications and reach out to their clients and customers when they need to without waiting on a developer.

 2. Email is the Currency of the Web